dbuos/stressgrid/README.md

 - generators are enabled to connect to port 9696 of the coordinator;
 - generators are enabled to connect to your target instances.

+## Amazon CloudWatch metrics

 When running in EC2 metrics can be reported to Amazon CloudWatch.
 To enable this your EC2 instance should have an IAM role associated with it.
 The only required permission is `cloudwatch:PutMetricData`.
 If you are using our Terraform script, it will set the coordinator EC2 role with that permission.

-# Running the generator(s)
+# Running the generator(s) from local build

 For realistic workloads, you will need multiple generators, each running on a dedicated computer or cloud instance.
 To start the generator, run:

     $ _build/prod/rel/generator/bin/generator start

 You may use `COORDINATOR_URL` environment variable to specify the coordinator WebSocket URL (defaults to `ws://localhost:9696`).
 Also you may use `GENERATOR_ID` to override default based on hostname.
 Note that you may need to adjust Linux kernel settings for optimal generator performance.
-If you are using our packer script, it will do this for you.
+If you are using our Terraform or Packer scripts, they will do this for you.

 # Creating cloud images for the generator and the coordinator